mull-project/mull/docs/command-line/generated/mull-runner-cli-options.rst

---test-program path		Path to a test program
+--test-program PATH		Path to a test program (if different from input executable)

---workers number		How many threads to use
+--workers N		Number of parallel workers for mutation search

---timeout number		Timeout per test run (milliseconds)
+--timeout MS		Timeout per test run in milliseconds

+--include-not-covered		Include mutants on lines not covered by tests

+--dry-run		Skip mutant execution, only discover and report mutants

+--ld-search-path DIR		Library search path

+--coverage-info PATH		Path to the coverage info file (LLVM profdata)

+--debug-coverage		Print coverage ranges

+--reporters REPORTER		Output reporters to use (IDE, SQLite, Elements, Patches, GithubAnnotations)

+--report-dir DIR		Directory for report output files

---report-name filename		Filename for the report (only for supported reporters).
-Defaults to <timestamp>.<extension>
+--report-name NAME		Filename for the report (only for supported reporters)

---report-dir directory		Where to store report (defaults to '.')

---report-patch-base directory		Create Patches relative to this directory (defaults to gitProjectRoot if available, else absolute path will be used)

---reporters reporter		Choose reporters:

-    :IDE:	Prints compiler-like warnings into stdout

-    :SQLite:	Saves results into an SQLite database

-    :Elements:	Generates mutation-testing-elements compatible JSON file

-    :Patches:	Generates patch file for each mutation

-    :GithubAnnotations:	Print GithubAnnotations for mutants
+--report-patch-base DIR		Base directory for patch file paths

---ide-reporter-show-killed		Makes IDEReporter to also report killed mutations (disabled by default)
+--ide-reporter-show-killed		Show killed mutations in IDE reporter output

---debug		Enables Debug Mode: more logs are printed
+--debug		Enable debug mode with additional diagnostic output

---strict		Enables Strict Mode: all warning messages are treated as fatal errors
+--strict		Treat warnings as fatal errors

---allow-surviving		Do not treat mutants surviving as an error
+--allow-surviving		Do not treat surviving mutants as an error

---mutation-score-threshold		If mutation score falls under this threshold, and allow-surviving is not enabled, an error result code is returned
+--mutation-score-threshold SCORE		Minimum mutation score (0-100) required for success

 --no-test-output		Does not capture output from test runs

 --no-mutant-output		Does not capture output from mutant runs

---no-output		Combines -no-test-output and -no-mutant-output
+--no-output		Combines --no-test-output and --no-mutant-output

---ld-search-path directory		Library search path

---coverage-info string		Path to the coverage info file (LLVM's profdata)
+EXECUTABLE		Path to the executable under test

---debug-coverage		Print coverage ranges
+RUNNER_ARGS		Arguments passed to the test runner